zach123abc/Hackathon-CyberSheild/README.md

 #  CyberShield

-CyberShield is a beginner-friendly Flask web app that teaches users how to create strong passwords and avoid common online scams.
+CyberShield is a  Flask web app that teaches users how to create strong passwords and avoid common online scams.
 It combines simple interactive tools with practical security tips to help people build better digital habits.

 ##  Features